dinhtho/SocketChat/README.md

 # Socket Chat Example
 ## How to run
+1. Install dependencies
+`npm i`
-1. Run the local server
+2. Run the local server
 `node server.js`
-2. Use brower and try
+3. Use brower and try
     http://localhost:3000/